arunprakashpj/ChatBot/README.md

 # ChatBot

 A Basic chatbot using API.ai
+This bot will understand the greetings and respond/greet you back

 ## Motivation